haskellfoundation/tech-proposals/proposals/accepted/051-ghc-base-libraries.rst

 We propose that:

-- A GHC Proposal should advertise, in a separate section, that it makes changes to the ``base`` API, and what those changes are.
+- A GHC Proposal should advertise, in a separate section:

+  -  What changes, if any, it make to ``ghc-experimental``

+  -  What changes, if any, it make to ``base``

 - If there are any such changes, the author (and shepherd) should explicitly invite the CLC to participate in the discussion about the proposal.
-  The CLC will devote some effort to participating, and subsequently hold a non-binding vote.
+  The CLC will devote some effort to participating and, in the case of changes to ``base``, will subsequently hold a non-binding vote.

 - Approval of the proposal (by the GHC Steering Committee, with the non-binding vote of CLC) is not a guarantee that the final implementation will land;
   that depends on the implementation being well engineered etc (GHC team);